-'''

 snap -e [ -m Nodelist ] [ -d Dir ]

-'''

 The snap command gathers system configuration information and compresses the information into a pax file.
-The file can then be downloaded to disk or tape, or transmitted to a remote system.
-The information gathered with the snap command may be required to identify and resolve system problems.
+The file may then be written to a device such as tape or DVD, or transmitted to a remote system.
+The information gathered with the snap command might be required to identify and resolve system problems.